 - Interest rate on cash advances: 21.49% p.a.

 Earning points for free flights: 3.5/5

 The first thing high spenders will notice of this card is that there's no points capping or tiering to restrict your points haul – so however much you spend every month or year, you'll earn points on the lot.

 On top of that, every time your birthday comes around you'll pick up a 10% 'birthday bonus' on the number of points you earned over the previous 12 months (or part-year if you're a new cardholder), excluding on any bonus points earned such as sign-up offers.

-Including that birthday boost, customers using Amplify Rewards and converting their points over to Virgin Australia Velocity would earn enough points to book a one-way Sydney-Melbourne economy flight in return for every $9,455 spent.
+Including that birthday boost, customers selecting the Amplify Signature card with Amplify Points and converting their points over to Virgin Australia Velocity would earn enough of them to book a one-way Sydney-Melbourne economy flight in return for every $9,455 spent.

-Or, when choosing Amplify Qantas and again with that birthday bonus included, a comparable Sydney-Melbourne flight with Qantas can be yours after spending $9,697, as Qantas requires slightly more points than Velocity (8,000 vs. 7,800) to book the same journey.
+Or, when taking out the Amplify Signature card with Qantas Points and again with that birthday bonus included, a comparable Sydney-Melbourne flight with Qantas can be yours after spending $9,697, as Qantas requires slightly more points than Velocity (8,000 vs. 7,800) to book the same journey.

 Airport lounge access: 2.5/5

 As we'd expect of a high-end credit card, Amplify Signature cardholders can enjoy two complimentary airport lounge visits each year, which vary based on the reward program chosen.

 Choose Amplify Qantas to earn Qantas Points and you'll receive two free Qantas lounge passes each year after registering on the Bank of Melbourne website, which can be used in domestic Qantas Club lounges and international Qantas business class lounges (Los Angeles, Singapore, and Perth Transit Lounge currently excluded)...